murat-mehmet/mobx-persist-sync/README.md

 }

 const hydrate = create({
-    storage: localForage,   // or AsyncStorage in react-native.
+    storage: localForage,   // or MMKV in react-native.
                             // default: localStorage
-    jsonify: false  // if you use AsyncStorage, here shoud be true
+    jsonify: false  // if you use MMKV, here shoud be true
                     // default: true
 })

 // create the state
-export const someStore = new SomeStore() hydrate('some', someStore).then(() => console.log('someStore has been hydrated'))
+export const someStore = new SomeStore() hydrate('some', someStore);
+console.log('someStore has been hydrated')

 ```